Asian shares tumble after Dow has worst day since 2011

 Continue Reading Below

-The losses in Asia tracked the Dow's 1,175 point plunge on Monday, its worst point drop of all time and its worst percentage decline since August 2011.

-Two days of steep losses have erased the U.S. market's gains from the start of this year, ending a spate of record-setting calm for stocks.
+Two days of steep losses erased the U.S. market's gains from the start of this year, ending a spate of record-setting calm for stocks in a pullback that market pros have been predicting for some time.

-Market pros have been predicting a pullback for some time, noting that declines of 10 percent or more are common during bull markets.
-There hasn't been one in two years, and by many measures stocks had been looking expensive.
+Declines of 10 percent or more are common during bull markets.
+There hasn't been one in two years, and by many measures stocks have been looking expensive.

 Continue Reading Below